linuxman1000/Time-calc/README.md

 -s or --seconds is converted to years, months, weeks, days, hours, minutes and remaining seconds.
 Everything else is converted to the equivalent seconds

+How can this be useful?
+This is useful anytime you have an amount of seconds and want to know how long ago x seconds was as many applications express time in seconds.

 ## Requirements:
 Python 3